isomerpages/moe-stmargaretsec/_resources/For Parents/Parents Gateway (PG).md

 including giving consent for school trips.</p>
 <p>The school uses PG&nbsp;<strong>fully</strong>&nbsp;for all engagements
 with parents.
-Hard copies of consent forms and other means of communication will only be provided for a student if none of the parents is eligible for SingPass.&nbsp;</p>
+Hard copies of consent forms and other means of communication will only be provided for a student if none of the parents are eligible for SingPass.&nbsp;</p>
 <p>All&nbsp;Singapore Citizens / Permanent Residents / Employment Pass holders
 and some eligible&nbsp;Work Permit holders are able to register for SingPass.